 Now, the idea of having to pick just ONE thing that I want to do or invest myself in didn't quite work for me.
 When I found something I loved to do I like to explore the possibilities of where I could take it, and where I need to grow to make it happen.
 I like to see how it fits into the grand vision of making my contributions in this world worthwhile.
 But unlike many cases discussed in the article, there was never a need for me to keep my time occupied in order to feel more fulfilled.
 It was more so that I have a passion for different fields; all of which have presented lucrative opportunities that I've learned to welcome with open arms.

 One of the main reasons why I am able to handle multiple ventures is because of the time Cliff and I spent early on in our careers learning how to maintaining balance in our lives.
-It definitely wasn't an easy task nor did we quite figure out the right balance on the first try, but its why we don't burn out every month taking on new projects either.
+It definitely wasn't an easy task nor did we quite figure out the right balance on the first try, but its why we don't burn out every month taking on new projects either."...when people can convince themselves that all they need do in order to lead fulfilled and happy lives is to work long hours, they can quickly start to lose reasons for their existence.
+As they start to think of their employment as a lifestyle, fulfilling and rewarding of itself - and in which the reward is proportional to hours worked - people rapidly begin to substitute work for other aspects of their lives."

 Speaking of balance...three of the people who spoke on relationships really stood out to me.
 One who was willing to relocate for a job and move in with his girlfriend yet still maintain this long distance type relationship.
 I just don't understand the point staying in a relationship with someone who is so indifferent about the relationship.
 The second young man, whose career had international ventures and had him moving around quite a bit made it a point to avoid relationships or any type of emotional investing in a partner due to the fact that he would soon be leaving for the next job.
 I understand that more; why be in a relationship with someone you can't be even be with, right?
 Then there was Kathryn...